-302 BIOLOGY with Lab
+Course Number Title BIOLOGY with Lab 302

 Biology Honors is a rigorous life science course.
-Students engage in a detailed study of biology over two trimesters including the fundamentals of biochemistry, molecular biology, ecology, genetics, evolution, and human body systems.
+Students engage in a detailed study of biology over two semesters including the fundamentals of biochemistry, molecular biology, ecology, genetics, evolution, and human body systems.
 Students should be capable of self-directed study with limited guidance.
-Students will be assessed on collaboration, investigation, analytical thinking and their ability to draw conclusions from essential questions.
+Students will be assessed on collaboration, investigative lab work, analytical thinking and their ability to draw conclusions from essential questions.
 Laboratory investigations are an integral part of the course and students should be advanced in the scientific method and their ability to analyze their results.
 Students complete extensive independent work including projects and outside readings.
 Mandatory independent study and assignments outside of class are required.
 Students electing this course must be academically motivated and have a strong interest in pursuing further courses within the science curriculum.
 This course addresses the biology learning standards in the Life Science strand of the Massachusetts Science and Technology/Engineering Curriculum Framework and will prepare students for the MCAS in Biology.
+This course may include dissection; in compliance with State Board of Education policy, students may decline to participate in dissections and demonstrate competency through alternative methods.

-Prerequisite Course: Grade 8 science

-Recommended Grade: 90
+Open to Grade: 9 Prerequisite Course: Grade 8 science Recommended Grade: 90